Employee rights under the Equal Pay Act

 • if the claim is settled, the benefits of settlement will automatically apply to you and may result in a change to your terms and conditions of employment.
 You won’t be able to raise your own pay equity claim.

-The description of the work covered by each pay equity claim can be found through the Pay equity claims in the education sector page of our website.
+The description of the work covered by each pay equity claim can be found on the pay equity claims in the education sector page.

-You should talk to your employing school in the first instance, as it may be that your role details in the payroll are out of date.
-Where this is the case the school should update your payroll details.
-You can let us know by emailing payequity.claims@education.govt.nz so we can send you a notice.
+You should talk to your employing school in the first instance.
+It may be that the details of your role in payroll are out of date.

 • have your name and contact details sent to the union who raised the claim